NicoloCavalli95horses/KMS-web-testing/content/01 Notes/DOS (Denial of Service).md

 Risk factors:
 - the system architecture was not designed to meet traffic demand overflows.
 This makes it easier to perform a DoS attack and can cause DoS symptoms in the absence of an actual attack
-- an organization should avoid taking action that can make them a target of a DoS attack unless the benefits of doing so outweigh the potential costs or mitigating controls are in place.
+- an organization should avoid taking action that can make them a target of a DoS attack unless the benefits of doing so outweigh the potential costs or mitigating controls are in place

 ## References
 https://owasp.org/www-community/attacks/Denial_of_Service